byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 #### *Kefir Nutrition Facts*

-Like all other home ferments kefir milk does not have a standardized nutrition content.
+Like all home ferments kefir milk does not have a standardized nutrition content.

-*The quality of the milk used in the process, preparation method and the presenting microorganisms in the kefir grains determine the quantity and the type of vitamin and mineral compositions.*
+*The quality of milk used in the process, preparation method and the presenting microorganisms in the kefir grains determine the quantity and the type of vitamin and mineral compositions.*

 **- Vitamins:** carotene, vitamins A, K, B 1, ­B 2, ­B 5, B 6, C, B 12 and folic acid.

 **- Minerals:** Mg, Ca, P, Zn, Cu, Mn, Fe, Co and Mo.

-**A pro-biotic functional food medicine with several important pro-biotic microbial strains.**

 ***Rich in amino acids-*** ammonia, serine, lysine, alanine, threonine, tryptophan, valine, lysine, methionine, phenylalanine and isoleucine.
 Which play a major role in the central nervous system.